frankvegadelgado/alma/README.md

 # Research

-This work is based on the following published article: [Note for the P versus NP Problem](https://doi.org/10.59973/ipil.92).
+This work is based on the following published articles: [Note for the P versus NP Problem](https://doi.org/10.59973/ipil.92) and [Solving NP-complete Problems Efficiently](https://doi.org/10.59973/ipil.122).

 # Theory